 We see, here, that he was acting out of ignorance because he did not really know who Jesus was.
 We also see the fact that God considers persecution of His children to be persecution of Him.
 You can almost feel Paul's compassion as he trys to make those gathered see that they are in the same position that he had been in.
 This is a good example for us of how we are to have compassion and understanding towards those who are against us.

-'Now get up and stand on your feet.
-I have appeared to you to appoint you as a servant and as a witness of what you have seen of me and what I will show you.'
+But get up, and stand on your feet!
+I have appeared to you to appoint you to serve and bear witness to what you have already seen of me, and to what you will see when I appear to you in the future.

 Jesus told Paul to stand up and commissioned him as an apostle.
 Although there are many today that claim the title of apostle, we cannot rightly do so.
 An apostle was taught by Jesus in person and then sent out to teach others.
 We see both of these conditions met in this verse as Paul describes what happened.